 This course provides cognitive, psychomotor and affective instruction for those students seeking certification as a firefighter in the state of Kansas.
 The class covers hazardous materials (first responder; operations level), fire department communications, fire ground operations, rescue operations and prevention, preparedness and maintenance, and physical agility (CPAT).
 Upon successful completion of the cognitive examinations and all psychomotor skills evaluations, students will be allowed to sit for the Kansas Fire Fighter I and II state certification examinations, which are administrated by the University of Kansas, Fire and Rescue Training Institute.
-15 hrs. integrated lecture/lab/wk.

-FIRE 136 Fire and Emergency Management\ (3 Hours)
+FIRE 136 Fire and Emergency Management (3 Hours)

 Managing resources is a part of every incident.
 The ability to manage these resources is crucial in safely and effectively mitigating the incident.
 Organizations must have a system in place prior to the incident, which will facilitate the management of resources.
 Federal legislation mandates organizations, which respond to hazardous materials incidents, use an incident management system.
 This course provides information about incident management systems, as well as pursues issues wherein it needs to be utilized.
-3 hrs. lecture/wk.
-This course is typically taught in the spring semester.

-FIRE 152 Codes/Detection and Suppression Systems\ (3 Hours)
+FIRE 152 Codes/Detection and Suppression Systems (3 Hours)

 This course will provide a basis for students to become familiar with and utilize fire codes that are in use today.
 It will also provide students with basic knowledge of detection and suppression systems that are an ever increasing part of fire control today.
-3 hrs. lecture/wk.
-This course is typically taught in the spring semester.

-FIRE 162 Firefighting Tactics\ (3 Hours)
+FIRE 162 Firefighting Tactics (3 Hours)

 Strategy and tactics are essential competencies required to mitigate fires.
 This course is designed to prepare a fire officer to be able to provide tactics at a structure fire, fully utilizing available resources in a safe and efficient manner.
-3 hrs. lecture/wk.
-This course is typically taught in the fall semester.
+Prerrequisite: FIRE 120

-FIRE 201 Leadership in the Fire Service\ (3 Hours)
+FIRE 201 Leadership in the Fire Service (3 Hours)

 This is a course that will delve into leadership as defined and utilized in the fire service setting.
 It will review many types of leaders and the qualities that make them leaders.
 It will also provide students insight into the type of leaders they may see in the fire service as well as provide them with role models for their use as future fire service leaders.
-3 hrs. lecture/wk.
-This course is typically taught in the spring semester.

-FIRE 220 Fire Management\ (3 Hours)
+FIRE 220 Fire Management (3 Hours)

 This course will involve the student in learning proper methods of supervision and the duties of a fire department first line manager.
 It will encompass supervisory techniques as well as various management theories.
 This course will assist the student in the application of techniques and the practical use of management theories in the role as a fire service manager.
-3 hrs. lecture/wk.
-This course is typically taught in the fall semester.

-FIRE 222 Fire Science Law\ (3 Hours)
+FIRE 222 Fire Science Law (3 Hours)

 The law as it pertains to the fire service will be explained, along with tort law and business law.
 3 hrs. lecture/wk.
-This course is typically taught in the fall semester.

-FIRE 291 Independent Study\ (1-7 Hour)
+FIRE 291 Independent Study (1-7 Hour)